 Sewing isn’t my thing.
-Think goodness the busy blanket didn’t require me to actually use a sewing machine.
+Think goodness, the fidget blanket or busy blanket didn’t require me to actually use a sewing machine.

 I have to admit I never heard of a busy blanket.
-After investigating (Goggling) I found out they are also called fidget blankets.
+After investigating (Googling), I found out they are also called fidget blankets.
 I had noticed in past visits that my Mom sometimes “fidgeted” with the edges of her throw.
-She is cold natured and always has the throw on her lap when sitting in her recliner.
+She is cold-natured and always has the throw on her lap when sitting in her recliner.

 Well, I decided to try and make a busy blanket.
 I went to Hobby Lobby and bought two pieces of colorful fleece and gathered a bunch of items from my junk stash in the shop.
 I planned to make the blanket before going to Arkansas last week but that didn’t happen.
 I threw everything in a bag and took it with me when I went to visit my parents.

-After they went to bed at night I set at the kitchen table and made the blanket.
+After they went to bed at night, I sat at the kitchen table and made the blanket.
 I worked on it for two nights for a total of 4 hours.
 It would have taken less time if I knew what I was doing.

 I winged it the whole way.
 It's difficult to work on projects when out of my natural environment.
-I didn’t measure anything…..just cut and stitched.
+I didn’t measure anything…..just cut the fabric and stitched the items onto it.

 Just bits and pieces of ribbon and buttons.